Secretary of State for Northern Ireland: Background

 In August 1969, for example, Home Secretary James Callaghan approved the sending of British Army soldiers to Northern Ireland.
 Scotland and Wales were represented by the roles of Secretary of State for Scotland and Secretary of State for Wales from 1885 and 1964 respectively, but Northern Ireland remained separate, owing to the devolved Government of Northern Ireland and Parliament of Northern Ireland.

+During the Troubles (1972-1998)

 The office of Secretary of State for Northern Ireland was created after the Northern Ireland government (at Stormont) was first suspended and then abolished following widespread civil strife.
 The British government was increasingly concerned that Stormont was losing control of the situation.
 On 30 March 1972, direct rule from Westminster was introduced.
 The secretary of state filled three roles which existed under the previous Stormont regime: